 - provide more efficient and flexible energy pricing offers for residential and small customers

 - introduce new products and services into the Electricity Market.

 Customers living in some parts of Queensland supplied by isolated networks are exempt from the Power of Choice reforms.
 See the full list of exempt areas (PDF 195.1 kb).

 What are the key changes?

-- Your Electricity Retailer and the associated Meter Provider will become the primary contact for work relating to Type 4 metering.
+- Your electricity retailer and the associated Meter Provider will be the primary contact for work relating to Type 4 metering.

 What does this mean for you?

 Digital metering technology will give you more choice and control through: